ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 ## Step 1.
 Install SDK

 To interact with the blockchain in server-side JavaScript environments like Node.js, you can use the official [blockchain SDK for JavaScript](https://github.com/ainblockchain/ain-js).
-Install the SDK with npm or your preferred package manager:
+Install the SDK with npm or your preferred package manager.
+Make sure to install version **1.10.0 or later** for full compatibility:

 ```
 npm install @ainblockchain/ain-js@latest